 A. Your options include cash payments, the University Payment Plan, private funds, the Michigan Indian Waiver (if eligible), and some private educational loans.
 If you have been denied an appeal by the Financial Aid Committee, you can request up to the cost of one semester’s tuition, fees & books from an alternative loan lender.
 See the Alternative Loans webpage for a list of lenders that LSSU students have used.
 The total amount of the loan MUST be approved by the Financial Aid Office and may not exceed the direct LSSU costs plus books for the semester.

 Q. How can I reinstate myself if I don’t appeal or if the committee denies my appeal?

 A. Once financial aid is suspended, both the cumulative GPA and credit hour completion standards must be met in subsequent semesters of at least six credits before reinstatement of aid is possible.
 Students who successfully complete a minimum of six credits at LSSU while not receiving financial aid, must contact the Financial Aid Office to request a review for reinstatement.

 If completion of “I” grades or other record changes warrant a reinstatement, a copy of the transcript must be submitted to the Financial Aid Office with a written request for a review.

 Q. What programs are affected if I am denied aid?

-Financial aid programs affected by this policy include the Federal Pell Grant, Federal Perkins Loan, Federal Work-Study, Federal Supplemental Educational Opportunity Grant, Federal Direct Loans, Federal PLUS Loans, State of Michigan and Institutional Scholarships, Grants, Loan and Work Programs, and some Rebates and Tuition Waivers.
+A. Financial aid programs affected by this policy include the Federal Pell Grant, Federal Perkins Loan, Federal Work-Study, Federal Supplemental Educational Opportunity Grant, Federal Direct Loans, Federal PLUS Loans, State of Michigan and Institutional Scholarships, Grants, Loan and Work Programs, and some Rebates and Tuition Waivers.
 Students who do not meet SAP will not be permitted to have alternative loans beyond their direct LSSU costs plus an allowance for books.